NikithaMatta/NikithaMatta/README.md

 Hi, I'm **Nikitha Matta** – a Computer Science Engineering graduate with a specialization in **Artificial Intelligence & Machine Learning**.
 I'm passionate about building intelligent solutions using ML and love exploring the intersection of **space and technology**.

 Outside of code, you'll find me reading fiction, discussing cosmic mysteries, or working on side projects that blend AI with creativity.
-My long-term dream is to contribute as a space scientist at ISRO.

 I'm currently working in the QEA CMT department at Cognizant, where I apply my skills in Agile methodologies, Playwright, Postman, and both functional and API testing.